iraf-community/iraf-community.github.io/iraf-v216/issues/pulls.md

 [Issues (50)](https://iraf-community.github.io/iraf-v216/issues) · [Pull requests (81)](https://iraf-community.github.io/iraf-v216/issues/pulls)

 # Old iraf.net pull requests
-This is a list of pull requests in the old [iraf.net](https://github.com/iraf) github repository `iraf-v216`, which was removed in October 2018
+This is a list of pull requests in the old [iraf.net](https://github.com/iraf) github repository `iraf-v216`, which was removed in October 2018.
+These pull requests are merged into the IRAF community distribution.

 * [**Update cfitsio to 3.430**](https://iraf-community.github.io/iraf-v216/issues/135)
    #135 opened on 2018-02-10 by [olebole](https://github.com/olebole) (open)